Skips-Scramble/stochastic-finances/Notes.md

 - This kind of assumes a Roth style account where taxes aren't a thing.
 Probably should add logic to deal with that
 - Maybe use the costs calculated and TVM that back to figure out the present value of all of that to give a retirement value
 - Make it so that retirement can't go negative is savings is positive

+## Outputs
+- Need to format dollars using some sort of function
+  - Negatives, percentages